|

 Daily Homeschool Routine

-We homeschool year-round, taking breaks when needed, with a longer break from Thanksgiving through January 3rd.
+We homeschool year-round and take time off when we need it, with a longer break from Thanksgiving through early January.

 Field Trips and Extracurricular Activities